 Port Stephens Profile

-Here at Council, we work very hard to achieve sustainable outcomes around social, environmental and economic opportunities.
-Careful planning maintains a balance between protecting our environmental and physical characteristics, population growth and economic prosperity.
+We work hard to achieve sustainable social, environmental and economic outcomes for our community.
+Careful planning maintains a balance between protecting our environment, population growth and economic prosperity.

 History of Port Stephens

 Read all about Port Stephens rich history from its first inhabitants followed by it's exploration and settlement.